uuosio/eoscdt/README.md

 Change `G:\\msys64\\usr\\bin\\bash.exe` to the location of bash.exe you installed.

-For more detials, please see [Terminal Profiles](https://code.visualstudio.com/docs/terminal/profiles#_configuring-profiles)
+For more details, please see [Terminal Profiles](https://code.visualstudio.com/docs/terminal/profiles#_configuring-profiles)